The Brussel’s Bar located on the main street in Fontainbleau, 47 Rue Grande, is a perfect place for an afternoon snack and a beer.

 If you are in the area then I recommend you walk over, just across the river from Notre Dame, and eat lunch here.
 You won’t be disappointed by the quality food, reasonable prices or friendly service.
 Merci Captains Croc.

 This breakfast is easy and delicious.
 It may not cure a hangover, but it tastes way better than liver.
 Take some of last nights leftover salmon and reheat it in a pan.
 Take some broccoli chunks and lightly steam them.
-Asparagus is quick and easy to steam too.
+Asparagus and zucchini are easy to heat quickly also.

 Next, whip a couple eggs in a bowl with a touch of milk, water works too, and scramble in a separate pan.
 Cut some fresh oranges and arrange.

-Serve with an english muffin, coffee or another cold beer.
+Serve with an English muffin, coffee or another michelada.

 Note: A side of last nights rice warmed up can accompany this dish nicely also.